Opens an external site in a new window

 šŸ”„ SvelteKit Static Site GenerationĀ #

-In this video on SvelteKit SSG we take a look at when you might choose static site generation (SSG).
+In this video on SvelteKit SSG, we have a look at when you might choose static site generation (SSG).
 We also look at why you would consider server side rendering (SSR) as an alternative.
 As well as an example use case of each, we also see how to set up SSG in your SvelteKit app.
 Finally, we see how you can mix SSR and SSG in the same Svelte app with SvelteKit.

-If that’s what you wanted to know then hit play on the video!
+If that’s what you wanted to know, then hit play on the video!
 After that, don’t forget to scroll down.
 You will see code blocks with the config mentioned in the video.
-Drop a comment below or equally, reach out for a chat on Element as well as Twitter @mention if you have suggestions for improvements or questions.
+Drop a comment below, or equally, reach out for a chat on Element as well as Twitter @mention if you have suggestions for improvements or questions.

 šŸ“¹ SvelteKit SSG: VideoĀ #